DanielBok/copulae/README.md

 ## TODOS

 [ ] Set up package for pip and conda installation
-[ ] More documentation on usage and post docs on rtf
+[ ] More documentation on usage and post docs on rtd
 [ ] Implement in Gumbel, Joe, Frank and AMH (Archmedeans) copulas [ ] Implement goodness of fit
 [ ] Implement mixed copulas
+[ ] Implement convenient graphing functions